-William Gibson's "Neuromancer" Gets A Cover Made With--What Else?--Code
+William Gibson’s “Neuromancer” Gets A Cover Made With–What Else?–Code

 Brown initially began exploring generative architecture because he thought that building individual structures in virtual reality would be much too time-consuming.
 Instead, he developed a way to model entire cityscapes without having to code each building.
 He uploaded a sample of the images to his website, and overnight they went viral.
 “William Gibson happened to see them and thought that they were a perfect representation of a place he refers to as the Sprawl in his books,” Brown says.
 “So he contacted me through Twitter about doing the covers-–I didn’t believe it was really him at first!”
 Brown adds that Gibson told him the images were the closest anyone had come to representing the Sprawl, a giant unending cityscape that encompasses the entire east coast of the United States.

-To create the images, Brown began with three-dimensional fractals—visual representations of recursive mathematical formulas—to which he applied a set of rules millions of times to achieve the detailed end result.
+To create the images, Brown began with three-dimensional fractals–visual representations of recursive mathematical formulas–to which he applied a set of rules millions of times to achieve the detailed end result.
 He used the program to create three-dimensional shapes based on 30, 45, and 90-degree angles, giving them cubic forms.
-Finally, he applied images he'd taken of modern buildings around central London to the model he'd built.
-For the finished cover art, the book titles float hauntingly in the middle of the architectural forms.
+Finally, he applied images he’d taken of modern buildings around central London to the model he’d built.
+For the finished cover art with typography by Sinem Erkas, the book titles float hauntingly in the middle of the architectural forms.

 “The actual Neuromancer series is a story about artificial intelligence, and whether computers could ever eventually become powerful enough to control humans and what such a future might be like,” Brown says.
 “For that reason, it seems beautifully fitting that what started out as a bit of computer programming research should end up finding its own purpose on the cover of Gibson’s books.”